mendix/docs/content/en/docs/appstore/use-content/services/event-broker.md

 {{% alert color="info" %}}

 Deleting a service only removes it from the selected space.
-The service will remain available in other spaces if applicable.
+The service will remain available in other spaces, if applicable.

 {{% /alert %}}

 ### AsyncAPI Format {#asyncapi-format}

-Externally Defined Events are provided to the Event Broker via an AsyncAPI document, which must include the service information and event definitions.
+Externally defined events are provided to the Event Broker via an AsyncAPI document, which must include the service information and event definitions.
 Any other content within the AsyncAPI document, if provided, will be ignored.

 The mandatory information required in the file includes:

-* **Title**: The Service Name.
+* **Title** - the service name.
-* **Message**: Represents the business events.
+* **Message** - represents the business events.
-* **Payload**: The attributes that form the message.
+* **Payload** - the attributes that form the message.

 {{% alert color="info" %}}